tempestnano/deezloadermx-docker/README.md

 ## Tags

-There are only 2 tags right now. latest      : Latest state of the master branch.
-Can be considered "working" latest-dev  : Latest state of the development branch.
+There are only 2 tags right now.

+`latest`      : Latest state of the master branch.
+Can be considered "working"

+`latest-dev`  : Latest state of the development branch.
 Highly unstable, can break at any time.
 You should not generally use this.

+`Important: The exposed port on the latest-dev Tag is 1731, not 1730.
+Please change that in your compose or run statement.`

 ## Disclaimer and Links